rerdavies/pipedal/README.md

    sudo pipedalconfig --restart

 Although most LV2 plugins provide GUI interfaces, when running on a LINUX desktop, the LV2 plugin standard is specifically designed to allow remote control without using the provided desktop GUI interface.
-And all but a tiny minority of LV2 plugins support this.
+And all but a tiny minority of LV2 plugins (most of them analyzers, unfortunately) support this.

 ## Building and Installing PiPedal

 PiPedal has only been tested on Raspbian, and Ubuntu.
 But pull requests to correct problems with building PiPedal on other versions of Linux are welcome.

 To build PiPedal, a Raspberry Pi 4B, with at least 4GB of memory is recommended.
 You should be able to cross-compile PiPedal easily enough, but we do not currently provide support on how to do this.
-Visual Studio Code provides excellent support for cross-compiling, which will work with the PiPedal build.
+Visual Studio Code provides excellent support for cross-compiling, and good support for remote debugging, which will work with the PiPedal build.
 Or consult CMake documentation on how to cross-compile source.

-### Prerequisites
+### Build Prerequisites

 Run the following commands to install build tools required by the PiPedal build.